- Study at Deakin

 During his 40-year career with Ford, he held numerous positions in the Australian sales and marketing operations, as well as in Ford Asia Pacific, located both in Melbourne and in Taiwan.

-In 1996, David was elected president of the Federal Chamber of Automotive Industries and became directly involved with the federal government in the development of the 'Car Plan'.
+In 1996, David was elected president of the Federal Chamber of Automotive Industries and became directly involved with the Australian government in the development of a national plan for the car industry.

-David is a former member of the Board of the Australian Trade Commission (Austrade) and is Chairman of the Austrade Audit and Risk Committee.
+David is a former member of the Board of the Australian Trade Commission (Austrade) and completed his term as Chairman of the Austrade Audit and Risk Committee in February 2013.
 He is a former member of the Board of the Victorian Centre for Advanced Materials Manufacturing and is Chairman of the National Motor Vehicle Theft Reduction Council funded by the state governments and the Insurance Council of Australia, which is working towards the reduction of vehicle theft throughout Australia.